Schenn scores twice to lead Blues past Panthers, 6-2 - WHIZ News

 Schenn converted on a wrist shot from inside the circle 25 seconds into the second period to make it 2-0.

+Binnington stopped 17 of 18 shots in the third and improved to 20-18-3 with his second successive win.

+“I thought we got contributions from a lot of guys,” St. Louis coach Craig Berube said.
+“We played a pretty solid game from the goaltender on out.”

-The Blues have scored six goals in each of their last two games.
+The Blues have scored six goals in each of their last two games since trading longtime sniper Vladimir Tarasenko and defenseman Niko Mikkola to the New York Rangers.

+“The past two games after the break, obviously, we’re playing good hockey,” Schenn said.

 Knight made 22 saves for Florida, which fell to 11-6-2 since Jan.
 3. The Panthers were coming off a 2-1 win over Minnesota on Monday.